-Agriculture and Fisheries Modernization Act: The Bureau of Agriculture Fisheries Standards (BAFS) under the DA was first established in 1997 as provided for by Republic Act No. 8435 or the Agriculture and Fisheries Modernization Act (AFMA).
+Agriculture and Fisheries Modernization Act: The Bureau of Agriculture Fisheries Standards (BAFS) under the Department of Agriculture (DA) was first established in 1997 as provided for by Republic Act No. 8435 or the Agriculture and Fisheries Modernization Act (AFMA).
 Its major duties include formulating and enforcing standards of quality in the processing, preservation, packaging, labeling, importation, exportation, distribution, and advertising of fresh and primary agricultural and fisheries products.
 BAFS also provides assistance in establishing the scientific basis for food safety, trade standards, and codes of practice, and harmonizes them with internationally accepted standards and practices.
-BAFS serves as the National Enquiry Point for Codex Alimentarius.
+BAFS serves as the National Enquiry Point for the World Trade Organization's Technical Barriers to Trade and Sanitary and Phytosanitary Committees.
 It is monitors and disseminates information on international developments in food safety.

 Food Safety Act: In August 2013, Republic Act No. 10611 or the "Food Safety Act of 2013" was signed into law.
 The Act strengthened the food safety regulatory system in the Philippines and set standards from harvest to manufacturing, processing, handling, packaging, distribution, marketing, food preparation, and up to consumption.
-Under this law, the Department of Agriculture (DA) is responsible for food safety in the primary production and post-harvest stages of the supply chain.
-The Department of

-Health (DOH) is responsible for the safety of processed and prepackaged foods, and the conduct of epidemiological studies.
+Under this law, the DA is responsible for food safety in the primary production and post-harvest stages of the supply chain.
+The DOH is responsible for the safety of processed and prepackaged foods, and the conduct of epidemiological studies.
 The Department of the Interior and Local Government (DILG), in collaboration with the DA and DOH will supervise the enforcement of food safety regulations.
 Local government units (LGUs) monitor compliance with food safety standards of food businesses such as slaughterhouses, dressing plants, wet markets, supermarkets, school canteens, restaurants, and catering establishments, as well as street food sales.
 A Food Safety Regulation Coordinating Board was created to monitor compliance with the law, coordinate management and planning during food safety emergencies, and establish policies and procedures for coordination among agencies involved in food safety.
 In February 2015, the Implementing Rules and Regulations of the Food Safety Act were signed by the Secretaries of Health and Agriculture, formally implementing the law.
-Under the Food Safety Act, regulatory oversight over processed meat products was transferred from the DA National Meat Inspection Service (NMIS) to the Philippine Food and Drug Administration (PFDA) effective July 2016.
+Under the Food Safety Act, regulatory oversight over processed meat products was transferred from the DA National Meat Inspection Service (NMIS) to the PFDA effective July 2016.